-Ball impact.mp4 The kick duration is about 5ms to reach top speed.
+Ball_impact.mp4 The kick duration is about 5ms to reach top speed.
 In order to measure the moment of a kick accurately, a sample rate higher then once per 5ms is required.
 Typically 2x higher (400Hz) This results in a lot of data per second.
-Sensors mounted on the center (not on the valve) are preferable for professional games.
+Sensors mounted on the valve is not suitable for professional games.